markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

   A job name could then be *"web-ui-app-x"* with multiple targets.
 I plan to write a post about ``HAProxy`` at some point, it will make more sense then.
 * ``targets``: A *scrape job* can have multiple targets.
-We could have added both application servers here, but then both would get the same lables applied.
+We could have added both application servers here, but then both would get the same labels applied.
 The labels are one of the nice things of |prom| which distinguishes it from other monitoring software like *statsd*.
 * ``name``: This is simply an arbitrarily chosen free-form label.
-Lables give you the ability to *tag* / *label* / *mark* / *annotate* your metrics.
-These values can later get used to set constraints in the |prom| query language.
+Labels give you the ability to *tag* / *label* / *mark* / *annotate* your metrics.These values can later get used to set constraints in the |prom| query language.

 The best metrics don't help, if you can't pull knowledge out of them and